Javiseeker/game_of_drones_uruit/README.md

 ## Front-end: Angular 10
 I'm using the Angular Material UI component library.
 I'm doing all necessary validations in the Front-end.
+The logic required to decide what player wins resides in the Front-end.